1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is it diagnosed?

-Dr. Chadha uses abdominal X-rays, CT scans, and blood work to evaluate the location and cause of the obstruction.
+Dr. Chadha examines the abdominal X-rays, CT scans and blood work to determine the site and the cause of the obstruction.

 Can it happen again?